 While self-collection is an option, it also comes with its share of issues.
-Companies who choose to have their own IT department must take critical and necessary steps to ensure their ESI is collected objectively and ethically.
+Law firms who choose to have their in-house IT department must take critical and necessary steps to ensure their ESI is collected objectively and ethically.

 Using a neutral, objective, third-party eDiscovery company allows you to not only adhere to forensic standards, but also provide documentation to ensure data was properly preserved.

-eDiscovery specialists have backgrounds in both technology and computer forensics.
-This allows these professionals to not only process the data in an efficient way, but to also produce the relevant, essential information you need for your litigation and court case.
+eDiscovery specialists have experience in both technology and computer forensics.
+This allows these professionals to not only process the data in an efficient way, but to also produce the relevant, essential information you need for your investigations and litigation.

-It is important to work with certified eDiscovery specialists.
+It is important to work with certified eDiscovery companies and specialists.
 Their investigative approach to preserving your clients’ data and meeting evidence rules is critical when it comes to seeking resolution in legal matters.
-This ensures that you stay within scope and proportionality without compromising the integrity that the evidence rules provide, giving you an advantage in civil litigation.
+This ensures that you stay within scope and proportionality without compromising the integrity that the evidence rules provide, giving you a powerful advantage in civil litigation.

 Here are some more tips when considering an eDiscovery provider: